kanru/cl-isolated/README.md

 ---

 Common Lisp package `EVAL-BOT` contains the IRC part of the program.
-Function `make-client` creates a client object which is used with IRC-related functions, such as `irc-connect`, `irc-join`, `irc-quit` etc.
+Function `make-client` creates a client object which can be used with IRC-related functions, such as `irc-connect`, `irc-join`, `irc-quit` etc. Here's a short example on how to run the bot.

+ 1. Start the bot from shell.

+        $ ./start-bot-sbcl

+ 2. Use the SBCL's REPL from the terminal or connect to the Swank server with Emacs's Slime:

+        M-x slime-connect RET 127.0.0.1 RET 50000 RET

+ 3. Switch to the `EVAL-BOT` package.

+        (in-package #:eval-bot)

+ 4. Create a client object for connections.

+        (defparameter *client*
+          (make-client :server "some.server.org"
+                       :nickname "eval-bot"
+                       :username "eval-bot"
+                       :realname "Common Lisp Eval Bot"
+                       :listen-targets '("#mychannel")
+                       :auto-join '("#mychannel")))

+    There is `*freenode*` client already.
+If you choose to use it, you may just change some of the slots:

+        (setf (nickname *freenode*) "eval-bot")
+        (push "#mychannel" (listen-targets *freenode*))
+        (push "#mychannel" (auto-join *freenode*))

+ 5. Connect.

+        (irc-connect *client*)

+    The bot will connect and automatically join to `#mychannel`.
+You can also use `(irc-join client channel &optional password)` function.
+    Functions with `irc-` prefix are the IRC commands for the server.
+    Raw IRC protocol commands can be sent with `(irc-raw client raw-message)`.

+ 6. Use the bot!

+        mynick> ,(values 1 2 3)
+        eval-bot> => 1, 2, 3

+    The comma `,` is the default prefix for code evaluation.
+It can be changed with variable `*eval-prefix*`.
+Not all Common Lisp's features are supported.
+See the Sandbox section below.

+If you want to make the startup process automatic you could create a lisp file for your commands and start the bot with `./start-bot-sbcl --load mysettings.lisp`.

 Sandbox
 -------

-Common Lisp expressions from an IRC channel are evaluated in a sandbox environment which provides a subset of Common Lisp features.
+Common Lisp expressions from IRC channels are evaluated in a restricted sandbox environment which provides a subset of Common Lisp's features.
 In general, many features related to symbols, packages and operating system have been disabled.
+Some standard functions and macros have been replaced with safer versions.
 The sandbox is implemented in packages `SANDBOX-IMPL`, `SANDBOX-CL` and `SANDBOX-EXTRA`.
 Function `sandbox-impl:repl` is the interface for sandbox code evaluation.

+A single eval message from IRC results in a single answer message from the bot.
 Each IRC user has automatically her own sandbox package.
-User-defined variables and functions are not shared between users.
+So user-defined variables and functions are not shared between users.
 Users have their own REPL variables too: `* ** *** / // /// + ++ +++`.
 The user-specific sandbox package is temporary and is automatically deleted if not used for a while.

 The source code